-Ceramics Alumna Karyn Olivier Among 2025 USA Fellows
+Alumni Karyn Olivier and Tzu-Ju Chen Among 2025 USA Fellows

 Karyn Olivier.
 Photo by Ryan Collerd.

-Cranbrook Academy of Art alumna Karyn Olivier (MFA Ceramics 2001) was recently named one of United States Artists’ (USA) 2025 Fellows.
+Cranbrook Academy of Art alumni Karyn Olivier (MFA Ceramics 2001) and Tzu-Ju Chen (MFA Metalsmithing 2006) were recently named one of United States Artists’ (USA) 2025 Fellows.
 The USA Fellowship represents nine creative disciplines: Architecture & Design, Craft, Dance, Film, Media, Music, Theater & Performance, Traditional Arts, Visual Art, and Writing.
 Each Fellow receives an unrestricted $50,000 award and recognition as an accomplished and innovative artist in the United States and its island jurisdictions.

 Born in Trinidad and Tobago, Olivier creates sculptures, installations, and public art.
 In the last year, she participated in the Whitney Biennial, Prospect.6 Triennial, the Malta Biennale, and unveiled a memorial honoring a formerly enslaved servant in Philadelphia.
 In 2025, she will unveil a memorial, commemorating more than 5,000 African Americans buried at Bethel Burying Ground.